getpelican/pelican/docs/settings.rst

    Defines whether Pelican should use document-relative URLs or not.
 Only set this to ``True`` when developing/testing and only if you fully understand the effect it can have on links/feeds.
+   This option is enabled by default if you use github pages.

 .. data:: ARTICLE_URL = '{slug}.html'